laertjansen/SelectedPersonalProjects/README.md

 Samsung Galaxy Watch7

-I've also designed and developed watch faces for the Samsung Galaxy Watch7.
-These loops were generated in TouchDesigner and refined in After Effects.
+I've designed and developed watch faces for the Samsung Galaxy Watch7.
+These loops were created in TouchDesigner and refined in After Effects.

 <img width="470" height="264" alt="EpicenterWatch" src="https://github.com/user-attachments/assets/7f56b254-7330-4727-83c2-079756a6242d" />